holisticode/mev-rpc/README.md

 # Overview

-This tool queries the ethereum the ethereum chain for block information and scans its transactions for any transaction which have affected the coinbase address of a given block.
+This tool queries the ethereum chain for block information and scans its transactions for any such transaction which affected the coinbase address of a given block.

 ## Requirements